Forecast Encompassing Tests for the Expected Shortfall: Introduction

-In this paper, we introduce novel encompassing tests for the ES based on the joint loss functions for the ES and VaR developed in \cite{Fissler2016}.
+In this paper, we introduce novel encompassing tests for the ES based on the joint loss functions for the VaR and ES developed in \cite{Fissler2016}.
 We introduce the following three test variants for the ES.
 First, we propose to jointly test forecast encompassing for the VaR and ES, henceforth denoted the \textit{joint VaR and ES encompassing test}.
 We introduce a second test variant, denoted the \textit{auxiliary ES encompassing test}, which estimates the optimal combination weights for the vector of the VaR and ES, however, only tests the parameters associated with the ES.
 While incorporating both, VaR and ES forecasts, this variant only tests encompassing of the ES forecasts.
 The third variant overcomes the tests' dependence on VaR forecasts and tests encompassing of competing ES forecasts stand-alone, which comes at the cost of a potential model misspecification.
 We henceforth call this test the \textit{strict ES encompassing test}.
-This variant is particularly relevant due to the current set of rules established by the Basel Committee of Banking Supervision, which only impose the financial institutions to report ES forecasts \citep{Basel2016, Basel2017}.
+This variant is particularly relevant due to the current set of rules established by the Basel Committee of Banking Supervision, which only imposes the financial institutions to report ES forecasts \citep{Basel2016, Basel2017}.
 Only this test variant can be applied in situations where the person evaluating the forecasts merely has forecasts for the ES at hand.
+However, in situations where both, the VaR and ES forecasts (stemming from the same model or forecasting procedure) are available, application of the joint or auxiliary tests is generally recommended.

 We implement the encompassing tests through M-estimation of the optimal combination weights \citep{Patton2019, DimiBayer2019} and in an environment with asymptotically non-vanishing estimation uncertainty of the forecasting procedures \citep{GiacominiKomunjer2005, GiacominiWhite2006}.
 As the strict ES encompassing test is potentially subject to model misspecification, we derive the asymptotic distribution of the test statistics in a general setting which allows for misspecified models.
 This generalizes the asymptotic theory of \cite{Patton2019}, \cite{DimiBayer2019} and \cite{BayerDimi2019} to potentially misspecified (and nonlinear) models.
 We base the Wald test statistics of the encompassing tests on a misspecification-robust covariance estimator.
 Our implementation further introduces a \textit{link} or \textit{combination function} which captures the different linear and nonlinear forecast combination methods in the existing encompassing testing literature, see \cite{ClementsHarvey2009} and \cite{ClementsHarvey2010} among others.